 Specimens and measurements.
 Forty-nine live adult specimens of Schistocerca gregaria (Forskål, 1775) were purchased from Fressnapf© (Krefeld, Germany).
 The animals were brought back to the lab, were fed, and their maximal bite forces were measured using the setup developed by (Rühr & Blanke, 2022) on the same day or the next.
 Bite forces were measured by two different users (SG and SS), by holding the animals between thumb and index, and allowing them to bite voluntarily on the bite plates.
 Continuous sequences of bites were recorded, and the highest measured bite force (i.e. maximal voluntary bite force) was extracted and used in further analyses.
 Maximum voluntary bite forces have been shown in other insects to match physiologically maximum bite forces (Püffel et al., 2023).

 Fixation and microCT scanning.
 Specimens were then fixed in Bouin solution for ~72 hours, their heads were cut off the body, and rinsed repeatedly in 70% ethanol.
 Following this, the heads were dehydrated in a series of increasingly concentrated ethanol solutions, going from 70% to 100% by steps of 10%, with 1 hour at each step.
 After this process, the heads were critical-point dried (Tousimis Autosamdri 931.GL) before microCT using a Bruker SkyScan 1272 (voltage = 50 kV, current = 200 µA, Image pixel size = 6.0 µm or 7.5 µm) and reconstructed using NRecon.
-All heads had fully closed mandibles when scanned, to ensure anatomical comparability between specimens.
+All heads had fully closed mandibles when scanned, to ensure anatomical comparability between specimens while landmarking.

 Landmarking.
 3D reconstructed heads were imported and rendered in the software MorphoDig (Lebrun, 2018).
+Before starting to digitize landmarks, each 3D model was oriented in anatomical orientation (x-axis: antero-posterior, y-axis: mediolateral, z-axis: dorso-ventral) and centered in the 3D coordinate system.
 In total, 38 homologous landmarks were placed across the head.
-However, three landmarks had to be excluded because they could not be placed accurately in all individuals, leaving a total of 35 landmarks (Fig. 1).
+However, three landmarks had to be excluded because they could not be placed accurately in all individuals (missing parts or high error), leaving a total of 35 landmarks (Fig. 1-2).
 All landmarks were digitized by the same user (SG) and replicated once, to allow discrimination between the various components of inter- and intra-individual shape variation (i.e. asymmetry, see below).